 Virtual Forge offers several products in the security area.
 My team and I take care that our customers have someone to rely on should they encounter problems.
 For example helping with an unsuccessful installation, issuing new software licenses or - no kidding - counseling over the phone.

-Support is multifaceted: Who internalizes it and views it as a whole quickly realizes that it is not just about resolving technical issues but also about giving people the feeling that they are not hung out to dry.
+Support has a lot of facets: If you internalizes it and view it as a whole, you quickly realize that it is not just about resolving technical issues but also about giving people the feeling that they are not alone with their problems.

 What can you tell us about your team and the collaboration within Virtual Forge?

 My team?
 Great people!
 Americans would say "above and beyond the call of duty".
 Tirelessly ready and always helpful.
 Obviously, we also have our rough days.
 Traffic jams in the morning, bad weather, arguments, we are just humans.
-And that's where the team comes into play: we intercept one another so that we do not let our customers feel our bad mood.
+And that's where the team comes into play: we take up the slack off each other so the customer isn't let down.